cschladetsch/CoinSpot-GoogleSheets/Readme.md

 Later, `ssh` back into the pi and type `screen -ls` to find the session you want then `screen -r ###` where ### is the number output in the `screen -ls` command.

-You are now back Controlling the CoinSpotUpdater.
+You are now back controlling the CoinSpotUpdater.

 There are probably easier ways to do this, but I was already familiar with scp and screen so that's how I did it.
 Feel free to leave feedback on better ways!